encode/starlette/docs/staticfiles.md

 responses for requests which do not match.
 In HTML mode if `404.html` file exists it will be shown as 404 response.

+A `200.html` file may be used instead of the `404.html` file and will work the same, but returns a status code of "200 OK" instead of "404 Not found".
+Useful for single page apps and client-side routing deployed by frameworks such as Angular, React and Svelte.

 The `packages` option can be used to include "static" directories contained within a python package.
 The Python "bootstrap4" package is an example of this.